nachat-cc/.github/charter/moderation.rst

 Free Speech
 -----------

-There is no "free speech" or "first ammendment" case on the site:
+There is no "free speech" or "first amendment" case on the site:

 *  Harmful speech is not protected
 *  Protections are against *government* interference